Muna Wassef

-Muna Wassef (also spelled Mona Wasef) (منى واصف; born February 1, 1942) is a Syrian stage, film and television actress.
+Muna Wassef (also spelled Mona Wasef) (منى واصف; born 9 February 1942) is a Syrian Kurdish stage, film and television actress.
 She is also a United Nations Goodwill ambassador.
 She is an icon in the Arab world and the Middle East.
 Wassef is credited for acting alongside Salah Zulfikar at the prime of her career in Memory of a Night of Love (1973).
 Wassef had become the highest-paid actress in the Arab World since the end of the 1970s until the year 2000; now she is one of the highest-paid actresses.
 Wassef is the first Syrian woman to receive the Syrian Order of Civil Merit–Excellent Degree in 2009.
 Mona Wassef is most known internationally for starring in Al Hayba with Taim Hasan, streaming on Netflix.

 Background

 When she was 15 she worked as a cotton candy (Ghazl Al Banat) seller in the streets of Damascus.
 By the age of 16, she worked as a women's clothes saleswoman for one of Syria's most famous fashion designers at that time, and when she turned 17 she was already working as a fashion model for the same designer, at the same time becoming a popular folk dancer in a group called Omaya.